rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 7. To verify the new device, enter the passcode on the **Verify Code** form.
 Then, click **Verify Mobile Passcode**.

-    After you submit the verification code, you are automatically logged out.
+    After you submit the verification code, the system automatically logs you out.

     **Note:** By default, the new OTP device is the default method for authentication.
 If you do not want it to be the default or if you do not